Tinkerzyx/AHR/README.md

 # AHR
 AutoHealthReport

+Clarification
+  This widget is developed for the convenience to users who live on campus and forget to report health status daily.
+The author strongly accuse user who use the widget to submit fake health report(location info especially) to ZJU.

 Features
   1. Report health status to ZJU automatically at user specific time
   2. Support multiple users report